sadanandpai/git-guide/README.md

 <br>

 ### 19. I have created single/multiple commits.
 When I am trying to push my changes, getting a rejected message.
-Can I pull the new changes without merge commit (Rebase)?
+Can I pull the new changes without merging the commit (Rebase)?

 Yes.
 You can pull the changes without a merge.
-This is called as **Rebase**.
+This is called **Rebase**.
 I know you have heard it a lot.
 It is very simple though.

 - Pull with rebase `git pull --rebase`
-- Push the cahnges `git push`
+- Push the changes `git push`

 <img width="982" alt="rebase" src="https://user-images.githubusercontent.com/12962887/181307242-3b2ff96a-1896-43b2-814c-e22cfbc50320.png">